stackrox/helmtest/docs/world-model.md

 The world model describes everything that is available for you to reason about in your test expectations.
 It contains, among other things, the parsed rendering output, the message generated from `NOTES.txt`, error messages (if any) as well as the input values.
-The "world" is given as a JSON object, and is used as the input for every `jq` filter that is evaluated as an expectation.
+The "world" is given as a JSON object, and is used as the input (`.` at the beginning of the pipeline) for every `jq` filter that is evaluated as an expectation.
+To allow referencing properties of the world model in custom functions, where `.` might not have its original value, the world object can also be referenced via the `$_` variable.

 This JSON object contains the following properties:
 - `helm`: a JSON object representing the values passed to the Helm rendering engine, such as `Values`, `Release`,